-(a) I (we) received a final Prospectus for the Company relating to the Shares, wherein the terms and conditions of the offering are described, five Investor Co-Investor business days in advance of the date hereof.
-Initials ] Initials (b) I (we) accept the terms and conditions of the Company's charter.
-Initials ] Initials (c) I am (we are) purchasing Shares for my (our) own account and acknowledge that the investment is not liquid.
-Initials ] Initials R-4

-Investor Co-Investor (d) I (we) acknowledge that the assignability and transferability of the Shares is restricted and will be governed by the Company's charter and bylaws and all applicable laws as described in the Prospectus.
+Investor Co-Investor (a) I (we) received a final Prospectus for the Company relating to the Shares, wherein the terms and conditions of the offering are described, five business days in advance of the date hereof.
+Initials Initials (b) I (we) accept the terms and conditions of the Company's charter.
+Initials Initials (c) I am (we are) purchasing Shares for my (our) own account and acknowledge that the investment is not liquid.
+Initials Initials (d) I (we) acknowledge that the assignability and transferability of the Shares is restricted and will be governed by the Company's charter and bylaws and all applicable laws as described in the Prospectus.
 Initials Initials (e) I (we) acknowledge that there is no public market for the Shares and, accordingly, it may not be possible to readily liquidate an investment in the Company.
 Initials Initials 6.
-SUITABILITY ACKNOWLEDGEMI ENT Plea se separately initial ALL that apply: I (we) have a net worth (exclusive of home, home furnishings and automobiles) of \$250,000 or more.
-Initials Investor Co-Investor I (we) have a net worth (exclusive of home, home furnishings and automobiles) of at least \$70,000 and had during the last year or that I (we) will have during the current tax year a minimum of \$70,000 annual gross income.
+SUITABILITY ACKNOWLEDGEM ENT Plea se separately initial ALL that apply: I (we) have a net worth (exclusive of home, home furnishings and automobiles) of \$250,000 or more.
+Initials Investor Initials Co-Investor I (we) have a net worth (exclusive of home, home furnishings and automobiles) of at least \$70,000 and had during the last year or that I (we) will have during the current tax year a minimum of \$70,000 annual gross income.
 Initials Initials STATE SPECIFIC SUITABILITY ACKNOWLEDGMENTS (as applicable) If an Alabama investor, I (we) have a liquid net worth of at least 10 times my (our) investment in the Company and its affiliates.
-Initials Initials If an Iowa investor, I (we) have either (a) a minimum liquid net worth of at least \$100,000 and a minimum annual gross income of not less than \$100,000, or (b) a minimum liquid net worth of \$350,000.
-For these purposes, "liquid net worth" is defined as that portion of net worth (total assets exclusive of home, home furnishings, and automobiles, minus total liabilities) that consists of cash, cash equivalents and readily marketable securities.
+Initials Initials If an Iowa investor, my (our) maximum in the Company and affiliated programs cannot exceed 10% if my (our) liquid net worth.
 "Liquid net worth" shall be defined as that portion of net worth (total assets, exclusive of home, auto and home furnishings minus total liabilities) that is comprised of cash, cash equivalents, and readily marketable securities.
-In addition, unless I (we) am (are) accredited investors, as defined in Regulation D promulgated under the Securities Act of 1933, my (our) investment in the Company, the Company's affiliates, and other non-exchange traded direct participation programs does not exceed 10% of my (our) liquid net worth.
-Initials If a Kansas investor, my (our) aggregate investment in this offering and other similar investments does not exceed 10% of my (our) liquid net worth.
+Initials Initials If a Kansas investor, my (our) aggregate investment in this offering and other similar investments does not exceed 10% of my (our) liquid net worth.
 "Liquid net worth" shall be defined as that portion of my (our) total net worth that is comprised of cash, cash equivalents, and readily marketable securities, as determined in conformity with GAAP.
-Initials Initials If a Kentucky investor, my (our) investment in this offering, in aggregate, does not exceed ten percent (10%) of my (our) liquid net worth (cash, cash equivalents and readily marketable securities) in the Company or the Company's affiliates' non-publicly traded real estate investment trusts.
-Initials Initials If a Maine investor, my (our) aggregate investment in this offering and similar direct participation investments not exceed 10% of my (our) liquid net worth.
+Initials Investor Initials Co Investor If a Kentucky investor, my (our) investment in this offering, in aggregate, does not exceed ten percent (10%) of my (our) liquid net worth (cash, cash equivalents and readily marketable securities) in the Company or the Company's affiliates' non-publicly traded real estate investment trusts.
+Initials Investor Initials Co-Investor

+If a Maine investor, my (our) aggregate investment in this offering and similar direct participation investments not exceed 10% of my (our) liquid net worth.
 For this purpose, "liquid net worth" is defined as that portion of net worth that consists of cash, cash equivalents and readily marketable securities.
-Initials Initials